Peugeot 2008 interior

 There’s also a Peugeot 2008 Allure Premium model which comes with height adjustment for both front seats, tinted windows and a panoramic glass roof that makes the 2008’s cabin feel a good deal roomier inside.

 Really push the boat out for a top-spec Peugeot 2008 GT Line car and you’ll get the same specs as Allure Premium models, with some extra aluminium trims on the pedals and doors.

-You can’t get leather seats in entry-level cars and they’ll set you back £750 and £500 on Allure and GT Line models respectively.
+You can’t get leather seats in entry-level cars and they’re optional extras on Allure and GT Line models.

 Peugeot calls the 2008’s combination of raised dials and small steering wheel its i-Cockpit design, but If you’re very tall It might as well be called the i-can’t-see-the-speedo

 Every Peugeot 2008 comes with a 7.0-inch touchscreen infotainment system mounted high up on the dashboard.
 As standard, it gets Apple CarPlay and Android Auto so you can mirror your smartphone’s satellite-navigation and media streaming apps on the car’s big screen.
 The display isn’t the sharpest around and it takes a little while to respond to your inputs but its menus are much more logically laid out than those in the Honda HR-V.

 Besides a physical volume knob for the stereo, almost all the system’s features are controlled through the touchscreen.
 This can make it a pain to use on the move because you’ll have to take your eyes off the road to make sure you’re prodding the right part of the screen.

 Thankfully there’s a set of physical buttons for controlling the heating and air conditioning so it’s a doddle to adjust the cabin temperature as you drive along.